masoodfaisal/ml-workshop/docs/setup.md

 oc label is ml-workshop-elyra 'opendatahub.io/notebook-image=true'
 ```

 Now login with your OpenShift credentials.
 On the Spawner page, the Jupyter Spawn Image dropdown should contain an entry called _ml-workshop_.
-If it's not there, delete the _jupyterhub-XXXXXX_ pod and tray again
+If it's not there, delete the _jupyterhub-XXXXXX_ pod and try again

 - minio-ml-workshop: login with credentials _minio / minio123_
 - ml-modeldb-webapp: no credentials needed